 Luton Airport Security

-Getting through security at Luton Airport may seem like a daunting thought to some, but it needen’t be!
-This page should hopefully answer some of those quesions about what you can and can’t take on board, but first we’ll start with this one; “How long should I give myself to get through the airport?”
+Getting through security at Luton Airport may seem like a daunting thought to some, but it needn’t be!
+This page should hopefully answer some of those questions about what you can and can’t take on board, but first, we’ll start with this one; “How long should I give myself to get through the airport?”

 Well, to allow yourself sufficient time to check-in, get through security and make your way to the gate, as well as spend a little time in Duty-Free, of course, we’d advise allowing yourself the following times;

 How many bags am I allowed?